-In this post, we’re going to cover the ins and outs (forgive the pun) of sex toy maintenance.
+Fret not!
+We're going to cover the ins and outs (last pun, I swear) of sex toy care.
 Specifically, how best to clean them.

 - bacterial vaginosis

-And with sex toys which may draw blood (even in trace amounts) you further risk spreading nasty lifelong diseases such as:
+With some of the sex toys that can draw blood (even in trace amounts), you risk spreading lifelong diseases, such as: